cloudmedialab-uv/k8s-work-queue-video-coding/README.md

 ## Citing

-If you use this infrastructure in your research or commercial project, please consider citing it:
+If you use this infrastructure please cite it as follows:

 ```bib
 @inproceedings{Salcedo-Navarro-2024a,